About Haddam

 Criminal Records

 The criminal records ecosystem in Middlesex County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
 These records are maintained by local police departments, the Middlesex Superior Court, and the Connecticut State Police.
 Residents can run a background check through the Connecticut Department of Public Safety, which provides criminal history reports.
-The Connecticut Bureau of Investigation offers additional resources for background checks, ensuring comprehensive access to criminal records for residents and employers.
+The Connecticut State Police offers additional resources for background checks, making sure of access to criminal records for residents and employers.

 Vital Records

 Haddam's vital records, including birth certificates, death records, and marriage licenses, are maintained by the Connecticut Department of Public Health.
 Residents can obtain certified copies of these documents through the state's online portal or by contacting the local registrar's office.
-The Middlesex County Archives and Genealogy Center also houses a wealth of historical vital statistics, offering a valuable resource for those researching their family history in the Haddam area.
+The Middlesex County Archives and Genealogy Center also houses extensive historical vital statistics, offering a valuable resource for those researching their family history in the Haddam area.

 Business & Licensing Records